Futureblur/DiscordRPCForUnity/README.md

 # DiscordRPCForUnity
 This is a Discord Rich Presence Plugin for Unity Engine.

+⚠ **Disclaimer:** This package is known to have some bugs and has not been tested to work with newer versions of Unity (above 2019).
+Use at your own risk.

 Follow these simple steps to set everything up correctly:

 1. Drag the 'DiscordRPCForUnity' unity package file into Unity or click on Assets > Import Package > Custom Package... and choose the downloaded unity package.